target/goalert/README.md

 ## Installation

 GoAlert is distributed as a single binary with release notes available from the [GitHub Releases](https://github.com/target/goalert/releases) page.
+Additionally, images are published on [Docker Hub](https://hub.docker.com/r/goalert/goalert) for each release.
+The `latest` tag is the most recent release, and `nightly` is the latest build from the `master` branch.

 See our [Getting Started Guide](./docs/getting-started.md) for running GoAlert in a production environment.